 Here are some ways to obtain information from employees:

-Still other problems may be specific to certain employees and resistant to any kind of organizational change, calling instead for stress management or employee assistance interventions.
+Interventions will be different as the scope widens.
 Some interventions might be implemented rapidly (e.g., improved communication, stress management training), but others may require additional time to put into place (e.g., redesign of a manufacturing process).

 Time frames for evaluating interventions should be established.
 Interventions involving organizational change should receive both short- and long-term scrutiny.